 This guest post is written by Caitlin Daly, Vice President and Chief Operating Officer at Lollypop Farm.
 In a recent interview, she stressed the importance of end-of-year mailer (appeals).
 We asked her if it was too late to send one, and while it’s cutting it close, it can be done!
 Below are her tips.
+[Note: This originally ran November 2019, which means you have even more time to accomplish this!]

 End of year appeals are an important way to spread your good work and ask for support.
 It’s ideal to send these direct mailers in late October/early November, BUT it’s (almost) never too late!
 The recipe is simple and fun: